Grant Program Supports Innovative Research Using Virtual Simulation Technology

 - Mount Carmel College of Nursing in Columbus, Ohio – Assistant Professor Hannah O’Handley, MSN, RN, CPNP, will use the Sentinel City® v.5 Community and Population Health virtual simulation to assess the effectiveness of virtual clinical simulations in increasing student knowledge, clinical decision-making and skills competence.

-- Prairie View A&M University in Prairie View, Texas – Ejim Sule, PhD, RN, CNS-M-S, assistant professor at Prairie View A&M University will lead a comparative descriptive study to determine if virtual clinical simulations increase clinical decision-making and improve prioritization of care and confidence.
+- Prairie View A&M University in Prairie View, Texas – Ejim Sule, PhD, RN, CNS-M-S, assistant professor at Prairie View A&M University and Michelle DeBose, PhD, MSN, MSEd, RN, assistant professor at Prairie View A&M University will lead a comparative descriptive study to determine if virtual clinical simulations increase clinical decision-making and improve prioritization of care and confidence.
 They will be using the Prioritization of Care® adult medical simulation program.

-- Joseph’s Health College of Nursing in Syracuse, New York – Patricia Spoto, EdD, RN, CMS, associate dean for academic affairs will utilize a phenomenological approach to explore the role of virtual simulations on confidence in clinical judgment and prioritization using the Prioritization of Care series.
+- St. Joseph’s College of Nursing at St. Joseph’s Health in Syracuse, New York – Patricia Spoto, EdD, RN, CMS, associate dean for academic affairs will utilize a phenomenological approach to explore the role of virtual simulations on confidence in clinical judgment and prioritization using the Prioritization of Care series.

 - Texas Woman’s University in Denton, Texas – Associate Clinical Professor of Nursing Niki Fogg, MS, RN, CPN, will utilize the Prioritization of Care specialty series in adult medical care and geriatrics to determine the effect of targeted prioritization of care simulations on clinical judgment skills in undergraduate nursing students.